Record and Play Audio

 and clears the

-To ensure complete playback or recording, consider the following options:
+For complete playback or recording, consider these options:

 record.
 The blocking methods retain control until playing or recording completes.
 If you block control, you cannot issue any other commands or methods (such as